awkena/panGenomeBreedr/docs/reference/pg_filter_by_af.md

-# Filter extracted variants based on alternate allele frequency.
+# Filter extracted genotypes based on alternate allele frequency (online)

 Calculates allele frequencies for a genotype matrix and filters variants based on a user-defined range locally on your machine.
 Useful for